 Second, thanks to everyone who submitted presentation proposals and the meeting planning group which met in San Diego to help craft the schedule.

-more info regarding ground transportation will be coming closer to the meeting.
+Everyone should plan to arrive in Salt Lake City mid-day on Monday, May 2nd.
+Park City is about 30+ minutes from the SLC airport by shuttle van; more info regarding ground transportation will be coming closer to the meeting.
 The SLC airport is a hub for Delta, so chances are good for a non-stop flight.

 1501 Ute Boulevard

 Hot breakfast daily, indoor swimming pool whirlpool and sauna, complimentary wireless internet, recently remodeled.